arek544/git-github-tutorial/README.md

-# Jupyter Notebook, Git and GitHub Tutorial
+# Git and GitHub Tutorial

 ## Before Tutorial
 - if you don't have a python, [install it](https://www.python.org/downloads/)